deadlydog/deadlydog.github.io/_posts/2023-09-22-PowerShell-class-definition-pros-cons-and-performance-comparison.md

   - Performance
 ---

-There are 3 different approaches that can be taken to defining classes and enums in PowerShell.
+There are 3 different approaches that can be used to define classes and enums in PowerShell.
-In this article we will compare the pros, cons, and performance of each approach.
+This article will compare the pros, cons, and performance of each approach.

 ## The 3 approaches